3D Shape Tokenization via Latent Flow Matching: Implementation details

 See \Cref{fig: arch tokenizer} for the detailed architecture of the shape tokenizer.
-The main shape tokenizer trained on Objaverse has $55.4$ million trainable parameters.
-We use Fourier Positional embedding~\cite{vaswani2017attention} with $32$ logarithmic spaced frequencies from $2^0$ to $2^12$.
+The main shape tokenizer trained on Objaverse has $55.4$ million trainable parameters, and the flow-matching velocity decoder has $8.7$ million trainable parameters.
+We use Fourier Positional embedding~\cite{vaswani2017attention} with $32$ logarithmic spaced frequencies from $2^0$ to $2^{12}$.
 We change the dimension of the final linear layer to control the dimension of the \Ours.

 See \Cref{fig: arch flow} for the detailed architecture of the velocity estimator paired with the shape tokenizer.
 We use the same Fourier Positional embedding to encode the input xyz locations as that in the shape tokenizer.
 We use Fourier positional embedding following by a MLP to encode flow-matching time.
 The Fourier positional embedding uses $16$ logarithmic spaced frequencies from $2 \pi$ to $2^{16} \pi$, and the MLP has 2 linear layers (64 dimension) and SiLU activation function.